 Since these option agreements permit the option holders to put their exercised shares back to the Company for a price per share based upon the fair value of the Class B common stock determined six months after the holder exercised the options, they are classified as temporary equity and included in options for redeemable shares on the consolidated balance sheets.
 In addition, these option agreements permit the Company to call the shares based upon the fair value of the Class B common stock determined six months after the options were exercised.
 The Company has never exercised its right to call any shares issued from option exercises.
 In the event of the sale of at least 50% of the Company's stock or all the assets of the Company ("Triggering Event") in a single or multiple transactions, the option holders have the right to exercise their options and sell their related shares in connection with the transactions.
 Unexercised options expire after a Triggering Event.
-In the event of a sale of at least 25% of the Company's assets to an unrelated third-party in a single or multiple transactions ("Partial
+In the event of a sale of at least 25% of the Company's assets to an unrelated third-party in a single or multiple transactions ("Partial Triggering Event"), the option holders have the right to exercise a portion of their options pro rata based on the sales price and sell their related shares in connection with the transaction.
+Unexercised options remaining after a Partial Triggering Event remain outstanding.
+In addition, in the event stockholders owning at least 51% of the outstanding stock of the Company (the "selling stockholders") sell a portion of their stock to an unrelated third-party, the option holders have the right to exercise and sell an amount of options in the same proportion as the selling stockholders (a "tag-along right").
+The option holders may also be required to exercise all their outstanding options and sell all related shares in the event the selling stockholders sell at least 51% of their ownership to an unrelated third-party (a "drag-along right").

-6. Options for redeemable shares (Continued)
+5. Options for redeemable shares (Continued)